 If you need additional information, please don’t hesitate to contact me.

 This is an extremely common statement to make towards the end of a formal or business letter or email (depending on the context, of course).
-There are a number of variations.

 This is an extremely polite way to ask someone to do something and is commonly found in business correspondence or instructions.